Mattersey Thorpe: Toponymy

+Heritage

 Before the Norman Conquest in 1066 AD, Mattersey was the manor of Earl Tostig Godwinson.
 After the historic Battle of Hastings in which he died, Mattersey was given to a Norman family who took the name of De Mattersey or Maresay.
 Mattersey Thorpe comprised 4 farms and their associated dwellings (one dating to 1648) until 1940.
 During World War II, 157 pre-fabricated bungalows were built as an emergency housing settlement by the government for workers at the munitions factory that had been established in nearby Ranskill.
 Many of the roads then built were named after notable wartime figures (Keyes Rise, Winston Green, Bader Rise, Wavell Crescent, Cunningham Close, Newall Close, Wilson Close).
 There was also a shop, school and club building.
 After the war, the district council rebuilt part of the area in the 1970s with urban-styled council housing.
 In the 1990s a development of market housing of 2 and 3 bed bungalows was completed on the remaining land.